TimCook/overwatch-automated-voiceliner/README.md

 The overwatch.exe also automatically extracts the files in the files folder, so no worries Source code for files, extraction, program, et cetera., are all available to view above!

+I think Chrome will autodetect the file as a virus because of how C++ like injection / macro stuff functions (Since hotkey macros literally are similar in technicality to keyloggers), so might be best to download the three.ahk files (Overwatch.ahk, Extras.ahk, List.ahk) and then use a installed AutoHotkey program to compile by right-clicking Overwatch.ahk to compile as a .exe and/or run script as-is

 hotkeys:

 To pause/halt program, press "Page Up"